Dzsek/pretense/README.md

 Missions expire after a few minutes if not taken by anyone, or, if due to changes on the battlefield, they are no longer valid.

+Some mission types can have multiple variations with slightly different sets of objectives and difficulties.

 ### 3.2 Accepting, joining and leaving a mission

 Before being able to complete a mission you will need to accept it.
 This can only be done while landed and stationary at a friendly zone.